Srihasa5464/Sleep-monitoring-while-driving/README.md

 OpenCV,
 Dlib.
 Description-
-The System monitors eye movement and detects frowsiness in real time.An alarm is triggered when the driver feels sleepy
+The System monitors eye movement and detects drowsiness in real time.An alarm is triggered when the driver feels sleepy